maheshpradeep/devops-Project_02_Skillsurge/readme.md

 ✅ Learn how to containerize it using Docker
 ✅ Deploy it on a live AWS EC2 server
 ✅ Implement a reverse proxy using nginx
-✅ Prepare for CI/CD and cloud service integrations

 ---